Barber Small Fry Burn Unit Review

 Vemuram Jan Ray

 Going down the pedal rabbit hole can be a little overwhelming given the pedal choices out there, but the journey has always been a rewarding one when you find those jewels in the rough.
-This was the case with the Barber Electronics Small Fry Burn unit.
-Being a previous owner of their Tone Press parallel compressor, I had a feeling going in that this pedal was not going to disappoint, a mere look at the Burn Unit can be a little deceptive, as it looks like any other overdrive/distortion.
-I can assure you that it is not standard fare.
+This was the case with the Barber Electronics Small Fry Burn Unit.
+Being a previous owner of their Tone Press parallel compressor, I had a feeling going in that this pedal was not going to disappoint.
+The Burn Unit’s looks can be a little deceptive, because it looks like any other overdrive/distortion pedal, but I can assure you that it is not standard fare.
 Let’s jump in shall we?

 Tech Talk

-Housed within the Hammond 1590BB sized aluminum enclosure we have Barber’s proprietary hand made recipe, boasting carefully selected high quality components, a robust double sided plated through hole PCB.
+Housed within the Hammond 1590BB sized aluminum enclosure we have Barber’s proprietary handmade recipe, boasting carefully selected high quality components, a robust double-sided plated through hole PCB.
 These are typically found in military spec circuit board designs for a worry free lifetime of use.
-It features true bypass switching, with carefully matched components, asymmetric and symmetrical clipping in the gain stages, with extra flexibility accessible via the three position Dynamics toggle and internal trim pots for even more control of note shape, bass, mids, and presence.
-The packs quite a bit into an already compact pedalboard friendly package.
+It features true bypass switching, with carefully matched components, asymmetrical and symmetrical clipping in the gain stages, with extra flexibility accessible via the three position Dynamics toggle and internal trim pots for even more control of note shape, bass, mids, and presence.
+This packs quite a bit into an already compact pedalboard-friendly package.
 The unit is powered by your standard 9V DC negative center adapter typical of many other common pedal brands.

 The Barber Small Fry Burn Unit Manual